 This tiny living trend has an implicit trade-off: Spaces are smaller because the real estate market is expensive, but the smaller square footage makes these units more affordable.
 If you're not in an expensive area, compact units may be less popular.

 In addition, high-quality air filters are standard, and water filters are popular.
-Be sure to use non-toxic paint and other products, too.
+Be sure to use non-toxic paints too.

 You may also want to take advantage of the shared amenities and healthy homes trends by focusing on green living.
 Rooftop gardens and other community green spaces are very appealing to residents.